Musa al-Sadr: Family background

-Musa al-Sadr came from a long line of clerics tracing their ancestry back to Jabal Amel.
+Al-Sadr came from a long line of clerics tracing their ancestry to Jabal Amel.
 His great-great-grandfather S. Salih b.
 Muhammad Sharafeddin, a high-ranking cleric, was born in Shhour, a village near Tyre, Lebanon.
 Following a frantic turn of events related to an anti-Ottoman uprising, he left for Najaf.

-Sharafeddin's son, Sadreddin, left Najaf for Isfahan, which was then the most important centre of religious learning in Iran.
+Sharafeddin's son, Sadreddin, left Najaf for Isfahan.
 He returned to Najaf shortly before his death in 1847.
-The youngest of his five sons, Ismail (as-Sadr), was born in Isfahan, in Qajar-ruled Iran, and eventually became a leading mujtahid.
+The youngest of his five sons, Ismail (as-Sadr), was born in Isfahan, in Qajar-ruled Iran, and eventually became a mujtahid.
 The second son of Ismail, also named Sadreddin, was born in Ottoman Iraq and also decided to settle permanently in Iran.
-He became Musa al-Sadr's father.
+He became Musa's father.
 While living in Iran, Sadreddin married a daughter of Ayatollah Hussein Tabatabaei Qomi, an Iranian religious leader.
-She would become Musa Sadr's mother.
+She would become Musa's mother.

 Early life

-Musa al-Sadr was born in the Cheharmardan neighborhood of Qom, Iran, on 4 June 1928.
+Al-Sadr was born in the Cheharmardan neighborhood of Qom, Iran, on 4 June 1928.
 He attended Hayat Elementary School in Qom where he attended seminary classes informally; he started his official seminary education in 1941.
-His teachers considered him a "quick learner and remarkably knowledgeable for his young age".
 After a while he started teaching other students "lower-level" courses.
 This coincided with the "liberalising of Iranian politics", the political climate of his time was secular, so that most religious scholars "felt politically and socially marginalised".

-To have some influence in the "national life" he concluded that he had to become familiar with "modern science and contemporary world".
-As a result, he started a "full secular education" alongside his seminary studies.
+Al-Sadr started a "full secular education" alongside his seminary studies.
 He moved to Tehran, where he completed a degree in Islamic jurisprudence (fiqh) and political sciences from Tehran University and learned some English and French.
 He then returned to Qom to study theology and Islamic philosophy under Allamah Muhammad Husayn Tabatabai.

 In Iraq

-Following the death of his father in 1953, he left Qom for Najaf to study theology under Ayatollah Muhsin al-Hakim and Abul Qasim Khui.
-There he had teachers such as: Ayatollah Hakim, Shaykh Morteza al Yasin, Ayatollah Abulqasim Khu'i, Shaykh Hossein Hilli, Shaykh Sadra Badkubahi, and others, some of whom became Marja after Ayatollah Borujerdi's death.
-Musa Sadr became a mujtahid in Najaf.
+Following the death of his father in 1953, al-Sadr left Qom for Najaf to study theology under Ayatollah Muhsin al-Hakim and Abul Qasim Khui.
+There he had teachers such as Ayatollah Hakim, Shaykh Morteza al Yasin, Ayatollah Abulqasim Khu'i, Shaykh Hossein Hilli, Shaykh Sadra Badkubahi, and others, some of whom became Marja after Ayatollah Borujerdi's death.
+Al-Sadr became a mujtahid in Najaf.
 In 1955 he traveled to Lebanon where he met Abd al-Hossein Sharafeddin.
 He had met him previously in 1936 when his family had hosted Abd al-Husayn in Iran.
-The same year he left Iran and returned to Najaf and, in the autumn of 1956, he married the daughter of Ayatollah Azizollah Khalili.
+That same year he left Iran and returned to Najaf and, in the autumn of 1956, he married the daughter of Ayatollah Azizollah Khalili.